grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 of those other channels may request a connection on the subchannel at any time.
-This means that pick_first needs to be prepared for the fact that any subchannel may report any connectivity state at any time (even at the moment that pick_first starts using it), even if it did not previously request a connection on the subchannel itself.
+This means that pick_first needs to be prepared for the fact that any subchannel may report any connectivity state at any time (even at the moment that pick_first starts using the subchannel), even if it did not previously request a connection on the subchannel itself.
 This has a number of implications:

 - pick_first needs to be prepared for any subchannel to report READY at any time, even if it did not previously request a connection on that